 Dedicated brain tumor experts.
 Your care team consists of specialized physicians and researchers who are committed to brain tumor care.
 Your team may include neurosurgeons, neuro-oncologists, radiation oncologists, neuropathologists, and other physicians who focus solely on treating brain tumors.
 Their years of experience and expertise help you find the right treatment for you.

 Innovative research that changes the future of brain tumor care.
 As the only academic medical center in the area, we are on the cutting edge of brain tumor treatment and research.
 As a patient, you also have access to the innovative research and the latest in clinical trials.
 Our ongoing translational and clinical research has spawned promising treatments like the heat shock protein vaccine and targeted therapies designed for your specific type of brain tumor.

 International leaders in brain tumor care.
 We play a vital role in the community, thanks to our groundbreaking research and patient care for people in Florida, the Caribbean, and Central and South America.
 We’re turning Miami into the health care capital of the Americas.
 We’re creating one of the premier brain tumor centers in the country.

 Surgical expertise.
 We perform thousands of brain tumor surgeries every year and care for more brain tumors than any other health center in Florida.
 Our skilled neurosurgeons are consistently pioneering new treatments.
 From minimally invasive spine surgeries to awake craniotomies, we offer unique surgeries you cannot find anywhere else in the region.

 Concierge service.
-Patients do not have to figure it all out alone at UHealth.
-Patients are assigned a concierge coordinator who is there for you and your family while you are in our care.
+Here, patients do not have to figure it all out alone.
+You are assigned a concierge coordinator who is there for you and your family.
 They connect you with other providers you may need, walk you through the surgery process, and can answer any questions you or your family may have.